 Il Bisonte Foundation is a historic institution deeply rooted in the local area and one of the leading protagonists of the 20th-century artistic scene in Florence.

-Founded in 1959 by Maria Luigia Guaita, Carlo Ludovico Ragghianti, and Enrico Vallecchi, Il Bisonte is a unique institution in the field of art printmaking at the national level and an artistic excellence recognized worldwide.
+Founded in 1959 by Maria Luigia Guaita, Carlo Ludovico Ragghianti, and Enrico Vallecchi, Il Bisonte is a unique institution in the field of printmaking at the national level and an artistic excellence recognized worldwide.
 Among the most renowned artists invited to create their works in lithographic editions in the Foundation’s workshops are Picasso, Carrà, Giò Pomodoro, Scanavino, Capogrossi, Moore, Calder, Arroyo, Matta, and many others.

 The Foundation covers an area of approximately 700 square meters, spread across three buildings in Florence’s historic center.
 It currently comprises an international school equipped with five technical workshops, an art gallery, a specialized library, a historical archive, and a current archive of donations.